...

 Prague Castle

 Prague Castle, the largest castle in the world, is impressive.
 From the moment you arrive in Prague, your eyes go to this massive structure on the hill above Lesser Town.
 It seems to be visible from wherever you are in the city.
 At night, it is a dramatic sight.
 The castle grounds are enormous.
 There is a changing of the guard at noon with all the pomp and circumstance it deserves.
 Make sure to catch that; we did so by accident, and what a treat.
-Entering the castle grounds is free after a security check, but various sites have an entry fee inside.
+Entry to the castle grounds is free after a security check, but some sites charge an entry fee.

 It is easy to spend a whole day at Prague Castle, especially if you wander the fabulous streets around it.
 There are several Palaces, lots of dining and shops, bars, breweries, gardens, terraces, the Strahov Library and Monastery, and so much more.
 Give yourself a whole day here, then stroll down the hill for dinner in Lesser Town.